kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 strong deconvolution artifacts should be preferred since this edges have an influence on the PSF estimation.

-There is a closed-form solution for this energy minimization problem using Fourier transform *F* where :math:`F_1` is the Fourier transform of a delta function with a uniform energy distribution:
+It exists a closed-form solution for the energy minimization problem (6) using the deconvolution theorem. *F* denotes the Fourier transform and :math:`F_1` is the Fourier transform of a delta function with a uniform energy
+distribution:

 .. math:: :numbered: